cloudprober/cloudprober/docs/content/docs/about/index.md

 I started building Cloudprober in 2016, while I was at Google, leading the Cloud Networking SRE team there.
-Google Cloud was just beginning to grow big, and we were still grappling with some early growth issue, for example, the lack of good monitoring tools for Cloud.
-Our customers were discovering problems before us, which in turn resulted in a lot of time being spent in just identifying the issue by communicating back and forth with the customer[^1].
+Google Cloud was just beginning to grow big, and we were still grappling with some early growth issue.
+Our biggest problem was that our customers were discovering problems before us, which resulted in bad experience for our customers and huge time sink for my team in debugging those issues.[^1].

 [^1]:
     A customer-reported infrastructure issue is much harder to debug than an